DoctorPCOD/DoctorPCOD/2024-spring/readme.md

 # Exams

 - There will be one practical exam and one final exam
-- Practical exam: TBD (usually one week after the SPI lab)
+- Practical exam: Wednesday, April 10
 - Final exam: Wednesday, May 15

 # Design Project